 Addresses out of scope of the survey, such as second homes and holiday homes, were also allocated for a dwelling description.
-This information is used to help derive the calibration totals which are based on the findings from the survey such as household type and age.
 For these addresses, surveyors were not required to attempt to try to obtain a full physical survey.

 For addresses where a respondent had refused to undertake a social interview, surveyors were asked to undertake an abbreviated dwelling description.
 This type of survey only collected information on the age of the dwelling and the type of dwelling.
 If this information could not be collected from a public road, they were instructed not to complete any information at all and return a "non-survey".